The farm life is a rewarding one in FS22

 Farming Simulator 22 introduces fresh additions to its farming map list — Elm Creek, Haut-Beyleron, and Erlengrat — offering players a wider selection of maps to play and enjoy.
 Every map presents its own distinctive terrain, climate, and detailed environment.
 Each also requires varying levels of farming expertise and provides a unique gaming experience.
 There will also be differences in the crops to be cultivated and the livestock to be bred in each farming environment.

-• Elm Creek: Located in the US, this map is particularly suitable for beginners, as its topography consists predominantly of flatland with only minor inclines.
+Elm Creek: Located in the US, this map is particularly suitable for beginners, as its topography consists predominantly of flatland with only minor inclines.
 As a player, you will start from the middle of the map, where you can build your farmhouse, barn, and all other agricultural structures you need to sustain your farmland.

 List of crops to grow

-• Barley: This is another grain crop with the same planting season as wheat.
+Barley: This is another grain crop with the same planting season as wheat.
 It has a shorter cultivation period of nine months.

-• Sorghum: This crop has the shortest growing period of four months.
+Sorghum: This crop has the shortest growing period of four months.
 It can be planted between April and May.

-• Olives: One of the most profitable crops available, this can be grown and harvested within four months.
+Olives: One of the most profitable crops available.
+This can be grown and harvested within four months.

-• Sunflowers: A versatile crop, sunflowers take half a year to grow.
+Sunflowers: A versatile crop; sunflowers take half a year to grow.

-• Corn: A basic crop commodity, corn is one of the easiest crops to grow.
+Corn: A basic crop commodity; corn is one of the easiest crops to grow.
 It takes six months to cultivate

-• Potatoes: The most profitable crops in this farming game, potatoes don’t require high agricultural maintenance.
+Potatoes: The most profitable crops in this farming game, potatoes don’t require high agricultural maintenance.
 It takes six months for a full harvest.

-• Sugar Cane: It yields the same end-product as sugar beet.
+Sugar Cane: It yields the same end-product as sugar beet.
 They also have a similar farming period.

-• Cotton: Cultivated for its use in textile production, cotton is an essential farming crop that yields considerable returns.
+Cotton: Cultivated for its use in textile production; cotton is an essential farming crop that yields considerable returns.

 New multiplayer modes

-Coming in Farming Simulator’s patch 1.10 update are multiplayer modes in which you can battle things out with fellow players.
+Coming in Farming Simulator’s patch 1.10 update are multiplayer modes in which you can battle it out with fellow players.
 There are two games available under the Esports tab — Bale Stacking Mode and Arena Mode.
 The former can be played by up to six players, with each trying to stack bales of hay onto a trailer under exciting time pressure.
-On the other hand, the latter offers a more tactical approach by having two teams with three players each harvesting wheat and delivering pressed bales of them to the barn.
+On the other hand, the latter offers a more tactical approach by having two teams with three players each harvesting wheat and delivering pressed bales of it to the barn.

 • Updated 3D photo-realistic graphics